Alzymologist/metadata-offline-project/initial_thoughts.md

 Maybe we should take XCM into account here?

 Polkadot Vault should probably keep downloading whole metadata; it's relatively easy - easier than multiframe QRs for each transaction, and less confusing.
 It would still benefit greatly from this format due to metadata being checked on-chain; whole verifier system will go away.

+Versioning: header should have a version of the protocol, so that if critical vulnerability is found, we can revoke everything (old devices).